90TechSAS/AngularJSGuidelines/README.md

 #AngularJS Guidelines - 90Tech

-These guidelines are written primarily for the 90Tech team but the developers wanted to share with you how they work.
+These guidelines were written primarily for the 90Tech team but the developers wanted to share with you how they work.
+They are not meant to be followed by the book.

-Don't take anything that's written here to face value, take a global view and be smart vis-à-vis your development issues.

-We don't provide a unique solution, just enough to put some order in your project.

 We're a french team, so in a first phase, we write these guidelines in French (but we'll translate these later).
 Sorry about that :)

 ##Credits and Thanks

 We read a lot of documents and style guidelines from the community but we really want to thank to [@john_papa](https://twitter.com/john_papa) for his awesome work in which we referred to.
-In same time, we want share with you some other guys who make a great great work for helping people to be better in angular coding approach :
+In same time, we want share with you some other guys who make a great work for helping people to be better in angular coding approach :

  - [@toddmotto](https://twitter.com/toddmotto)
  - [@GoCardLess](https://twitter.com/GoCardless)